Google Maps Reviews Scraper avatar

 Google Maps Reviews Scraper — Ratings, Text, Owner Replies

-What it does: Extract every review from any Google Maps place in structured JSON — rating, text, reviewer, date, owner reply, and a rating-derived sentiment bucket.
-Accepts Google Maps URLs, Place IDs, CIDs, or a business name plus location.
+What it does: Extract Google Maps reviews in structured JSON — rating, text, reviewer hash or reviewer details, date, owner reply, photos, and a rating-derived sentiment bucket.
+Accepts Google Maps place URLs, internal data IDs/CIDs, Place IDs, or a business name plus location.

 When to use it: reputation monitoring, competitive review research, sentiment analysis, AI-agent workflows that need review data for a specific place.
 Do NOT use it for finding business lead contact info — that lives in khadinakbar/google-maps-leads-scraper.